flashsof/USD-FLASHER/README.md

 Final Result

-The tool will start, and you'll pay 700usdt and start using the tool
+The tool will start, and you'll pay 700usdt and start using the tool to flash usdt 100,000 usdt daily

----

-These are the exact commands you need to install and run the FLASH-USDT project on Termux